shader-slang/slangpy/README.md

 ## Class methods

-Calling methods directly on Slang structs through the use of a Pythonic class method call is supported by inheriting from the `kf.Struct` type, and listing the methods to bind to as class fields.
+Calling methods directly on Slang structs through the use a python method is supported by inheriting from the `kf.Struct` type, and listing the methods to bind as class fields.

-A slang struct containing state and a function that both takes parameters and uses the internal state:
+A slang struct and method that use both parameters and internal state:

 ```
 xx.slang